Dorothy Leath Obituary - New Carlisle, OH | Legacy Remembers

-Dorothy Leath's passing at the age of 94 on Thursday, November 26, 2020 has been publicly announced by Trostel, Chapman, Dunbar & Fraley Funeral Home in New Carlisle, OH .
+Dorothy Leath's passing at the age of 94 on Thursday, November 26, 2020 has been publicly announced by Richards, Raff & Dunbar Memorial Home in Springfield, OH .

 Legacy invites you to offer condolences and share memories of Dorothy in the Guest Book below.

-The most recent obituary and service information is available at the Trostel, Chapman, Dunbar & Fraley Funeral Home website.
+The most recent obituary and service information is available at the Richards, Raff & Dunbar Memorial Home website.

 Legacy.com reports daily on death announcements in local communities nationwide.
 Visit our funeral home directory